She-ilah/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Task 23: script finds empty files and directories Task 24: script that lists all files with .git extension script that decodes arostics
+ Task 23: script finds empty files and directories Task 24: script that lists all files with .git extension script that decodes arostics script parses web servers logs in TSV format as input